goranschwarz/DbxTune/README_dbxcentral_install.txt

 ## Initial work:
 ## Make a connection to the host you are going to install on (for the moment Linux/Unix is only tested/supported)
 ## - ssh username@dbxtune.acme.com
-##   you can use any Unix/Linux user, but I recommend creating a separate user for the purpose, for example 'sybase' or 'dbxtune' or 'dbxuser'
+##   you can use any Unix/Linux user, but I recommend creating a separate user for the purpose, for example 'dbxtune' or 'dbxuser'
 ##--------------------------------------

 ##--------------------------------------